 As with Foot, Nussbaum came to this mixed position from the objectivist side of the debate.
 Some moral objectivists may think she has given up too much, and for a related reason many moral relativists may believe she has established rather little.
 For example, bodily appetites are indeed universal experiences, but there has been a wide range of responses to these—for example, across a spectrum from asceticism to hedonism.
 This appears to be one of the central areas of moral disagreement.
 In order to maintain her objectivist credentials, Nussbaum needs to show that human nature substantially constrains which of these responses could be morally appropriate.
 Some objectivists may say she has not shown this, but could, while relativists may doubt she could show it.

 Another approach might be construed as a mixed position, though it was not put forward in these terms.
 Isaiah Berlin (1998) argued that, though some moral values are universal, there are also many objective values that conflict and are not commensurable with one another.
-He called his position pluralism and rejected the label ‘relativism’.
+He called his position pluralism and rejected the label ‘relativism’ (see the entry on Isaiah Berlin).
 But if incommensurability implies that these conflicts cannot be rationally resolved, then it might suggest a concession to relativism.

 Against such a position, an objectivist may ask why we should think objective goods are incommensurable: If X and Y are both objectively good, then why not say that the statement ‘X is better than Y’ (or a more restrictive comparative statement specifying respects or circumstances) is objectively true or false, even if this is difficult to know?
 Berlin’s view was that there are many examples of conflicting goods—for example, justice and mercy, or liberty and equality—where it is implausible to suppose they are commensurable.

 Finally, it should also be noted that a rather different kind of mixed position was proposed by Bernard Williams (1981 and 1985: ch.
 9).
 He rejected what he called “strict relational relativism,” that ethical conceptions have validity only relative to a society.
 But he endorsed another form of relativism.
 This was explained by reference to a distinction between a “notional confrontation,” where a divergent outlook is known but not a real option for us, and a “real confrontation,” where a divergent outlook is a real option for us—something we might embrace without losing our grip on reality.
-Williams's “relativism of distance” says ethical appraisals are appropriate in real confrontations, but not in notional ones.
+Williams’s “relativism of distance” says ethical appraisals are appropriate in real confrontations, but not in notional ones.
 For example, we could never embrace the outlook of a medieval samurai: Since this is a notional confrontation, it would be inappropriate to describe this outlook as just or unjust.
 This is the sense in which relativism is correct.
-But in real confrontations, relativism unhelpfully discourages the evaluation of another outlook that is a genuine option for us.
+But in real confrontations, relativism unhelpfully discourages the evaluation of another outlook that is a genuine option for us (for a development of Williams’s position by reference to the recent experimental literature, see Gaitán and Viciana 2018).

 Williams was a strong critic of most forms of moral objectivism, yet he also criticized many of the nonobjectivist alternatives to objectivism.
 His outlook is not easily classified in terms of standard metaethical positions.
 With respect to his relativism of distance, it may be wondered why appraisals are inappropriate in notional confrontations: Why should the fact that an outlook is not a real option preclude us from thinking it is just or unjust?
 On the other hand, in real confrontations Williams thought the language of appraisal was appropriate, but he also thought these confrontations could involve rationally irresolvable disagreements.
 Though Williams rejects strict relational relativism, objectivists may argue that his position suffers from defects as serious as those that attend MMR.
 If the confrontations are real because the two outlooks have something in common, objectivists might ask, could this not provide a basis for resolving these disagreements?